YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <p>
 -Type Wireshark in the Desktop Seach bar and click on "Open".

--Click on "Ethernet" to select the Ethernet network adapter, it should become highlighted.
+-In Wireshark, click on "Ethernet" to select the Ethernet network adapter, it should become highlighted.

--Click on the shark fin in the upper left to start the packet capture.
+-Click on the shark fin on the upper left to start the packet capture.
 </p>
 <br />